Hans Rott: Legacy

 Mahler wrote of Rott a musician of genius ... who died unrecognized and in want on the very threshold of his career. ...
 What music has lost in him cannot be estimated.
 Such is the height to which his genius soars in ... [his] Symphony [in E major], which he wrote as 20-year-old youth and makes him ... the Founder of the New Symphony as I see it.
 To be sure, what he wanted is not quite what he achieved. … But I know where he aims.
 Indeed, he is so near to my inmost self that he and I seem to me like two fruits from the same tree which the same soil has produced and the same air nourished.
 He could have meant infinitely much to me and perhaps the two of us would have well-nigh exhausted the content of new time which was breaking out for music.

 Thanks to Rott's friends, some of his music manuscripts have survived in the music collection of Vienna's national library.
 This includes Rott's Symphony in E major, and sketches for a second Symphony that was never finished.
 The completed symphony is remarkable in the way it anticipates some of Mahler's musical characteristics.
-In particular, the third movement prefigures the second movement of Mahler's First Symphony.
+In particular, the third movement prefigures the second movement of Mahler's First Symphony, as well as Mahler's Second Symphony.
 The Finale includes references to Brahms's First Symphony.
 Mahler also spoke well of Rott's Lieder, of which all eight surviving complete songs have been performed in concert since 2002 and four sung by Dominik Wörner were recorded in 2009 on the Ars label.
 We also know of a Sextet, which Mahler never heard and has also been lost.
 In his last years, Rott wrote a lot of music, only to destroy what he wrote soon after writing it, saying it was worthless.